wengkhing/react-awesome-layout/README.md

 # React Awesome Layout

+We all know CSS Flexbox is the great new layout method that gives us the control that we never had before.
+But the CSS attributes for Flexbox can be confusing sometimes.

+`react-awesome-layout` is designed to eliminate the need of memorizing the awkward css attribute namings and remove the need of implementing flexbox code in your CSS file.

 This library provide smart, syntactic component to allow developers to easily and intuitively create responsive and adaptive layouts using Flexbox CSS.

+This package is inspired by [angular/flex-layout](https://github.com/angular/flex-layout)

+To gain more understanding about `CSS Flexbox`, please read [a guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ## Usage